caitlimm/PEACOCK/README.md

 In order to get the large file cislinks, concatenate the files in the cislinks folder.

-The R object models gives the final model and the alternate model (for datasets missing the P300 feature).

 To score new data, see the scoring folder, which also includes sample data.

+The R object PEACOCK.RData in the scoring folder includes the final model and the alternate final model for data missing the P300 feature.